Blue Bloods: International broadcast

 In Australia, the show premiered in February 2011 in a primetime Wednesday slot on Network 10.
 Due to poor ratings of the first season, Network 10 moved the series to its secondary HD channel One alongside White Collar, where it premiered the second season on October 31, 2011.
 Due to decreased viewership of Ten's primary channel, season three moved back to the primary SD channel from August 26, 2013, and season four returned on March 17, 2014.
 In New Zealand, the show premiered on July 13, 2013, on TV3, replacing CSI: NY in a primetime Saturday slot after Law & Order: Special Victims Unit.

 In Canada, new episodes air on CTV and are available for free for one week after the original air date on the CTV app.

 In the United Kingdom, the show helped launch Sky Atlantic by premiering on Tuesday, February 1, 2011, at 10:30 pm, with season two returning on October 4, 2011, season three on December 13, 2012, and season four on November 28, 2013.
 Season five premiered on January 21, 2015.
 From season 9, new episodes of Blue Bloods moved to Sky Witness and have aired weekly and have been available on demand for some periods of time.
-It is also available on Paramount Plus in the UK up to season 11.
+It is also available on Paramount+ in the UK up to season 11.
 In Ireland, all series have been shown on RTÉ, which is the national broadcaster for the Republic of Ireland.

 The series has also been broadcast throughout the Arabic-speaking market through MBC Action.

 Reruns and home media

 Every episode is available to stream on Paramount+ in the United States, while seasons one through 9 are also available on Hulu.

 Reruns of Blue Bloods through season 14 air nationally in the United States on Wednesdays on Ion Television, although it was briefly removed from the schedule in early 2020.
 NewsNation previously aired the show daily with a marathon of episodes beginning July 4, 2022, after the show had aired on predecessor channel WGN America.
 Up TV began airing the program up to Season 7 with episodes every weeknight.
-Blue Bloods has also reaired on Sundance TV and We TV beginning with Season 8.
+Blue Bloods has also re-aired on Sundance TV and We TV beginning with Season 8.
 CBS Media Ventures currently distributes the series to local outlets on weekends, with two episodes being offered.
 Free streaming service Pluto TV launched a Blue Bloods channel in the U.S. in 2023.

 Seasons one through 14 have had DVD releases that include special features, with seasons two through six also including audio commentaries on selected episodes.

 In April 2025, a bundle of the complete series was among the top-10 digital titles in terms of revenue through Fandango at Home.
 In the U.K., the final season was among the top ten DVDs sold in March 2025.